Crunchy, crisp Cranberry Pecan Biscotti makes a gourmet addition to your morning coffee or a perfect gift for the holidays!

 - Using a hand mixer, cream the butter and sugar completely in a large bowl until you have a whipped, smooth consistency.

 - Add the eggs and completely incorporate them into the mixture.

 - In another small bowl, combine the flour, baking powder, and salt.

 - Add the flour mixture to the creamy mixture.
 Completely combine with the hand mixer until smooth.

-- Fold in the walnuts gently with a spoon.
+- Fold in the pecans and cranberries gently with a spoon.

 - Now it is time to shape your loaf.
 Turn out the dough onto the baking sheet.
 Shape your loaf either into one big loaf or two skinnier loaves.
 Shape them so the long sides are fairly straight and the short ends are gently rounded.

 - Bake at 350 degrees for 30 minutes.

 - Remove the pan from the oven.
 Allow your loaf to cool for several minutes.
 Do not turn off the oven.

 - Cut your loaf into slices about 1/2" to 1" thick with a sharp chef's knife.
 Lay each slice down flat so one cut side is facing up.